JosephLucas/nixos/README.md

 ### Create an ESP

 In addition to the root partition, you need an ESP.
-If it does not exist, target a 512 MiB, fat32 partition labeled ESP.
+If it does not already exist, target a 512 MiB, fat32 partition labeled ESP.

 ## Install NixOS